This Beatles Covers Collection originates in the early seventies.

 The here collected Cover Versions are just a reflection of what is, or was, available

 on physical formats such as vinyl and CD.
-Pure digital formats like MP3 or streaming audio is not
+Pure digital formats like MP3 or streaming audio are not

 represented, these are not visible nor touchable.